linkeddatacenter/jsonary/README.md

 # Jsonary linkeddata.center release

 This is simplified fork of  [jsonary release repo](https://github.com/jsonary-js/jsonary-release).
-It supports CORS withCredentials for basic http Auuthentication suppot
+It supports CORS withCredentials for basic http Authentication suppot

 See [changelog] (CHANGELOG.md) for a list of applied changes.